 Fishing Effort Survey Research and Improvements

-This page outlines our previous and ongoing research on our Fishing Effort Survey as part of our continuous improvement process.
+This page outlines our previous and ongoing research on our Fishing Effort Survey.
 The FES collects private recreational fishing trip information to estimate recreational fishing effort.
+The FES is administered from Maine to Alabama and in Hawaii.

 "Evaluating Measurement Error in the MRIP Fishing Effort Survey" is one of several studies NOAA Fisheries conducted to evaluate potential sources of bias in the FES as part of our continuous improvement process.
 This report was published in August 2023.